 For two years, morning and evening, I would close my eyes and lean my head against her furry side.

-I’d listen to the rhythmic “splish-splash” of the pure white milk hitting the bottom of the pale.
+I’d listen to the rhythmic “splish-splash” of the pure white milk hitting the bottom of the pail.
 And smile at the rumble of her rumen and the eating-grain-groan of pleasure she exhibited at each milking.

 She was my Ruthie.
 The first goat I ever milked.